HamsterGulloso/better-whatsapp/README.md

 ## How to use

-To use this extension in your chrome, first download the files.
+To use this extension in your browser, first download these files.

 This can be achieved by the command: